SDNPredict/traffic_prediction/README.md

 ### Getting Started:

 Prerequisites: Ensure you have Python and the required libraries (Mininet, Ryu, Prophet) installed on your system.
 Refer to their respective documentation for installation instructions.
+The simulation works with specific Ubuntu and python packages versions, so [comnetsemu](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs) virtual machine packages all the requirements in a simple `.ova` file.

-Clone the Repository: Use Git to clone this repository to your local machine.
+Clone the Repository: Use Git to clone this repository to your local machine (or virtual machine).

 See the sections below for the execution methods.

 ## Project Phases